Black hole perturbations in modified gravity

 As a conclusion, $\delta\phi$ can have two different behaviors at infinity and at the horizon (or any linear combination of these two): it can either behave exactly like a metric mode, similarly to $H_0$ and $H_1$; or it can have the behaviour of $\delta X$ computed previously.

-These behaviors are exactly the ones found for the decoupled modes \eqref{defofz}.
-We understand now why the branches $n_+$ and $n_-$ were the same : the asymptotic scalar behavior is set by $\delta X$, and $\delta X$ does not verify a second-order equation but a first-order one.
-A similar behavior was found for the theory where $\alpha \neq 0$, which means that such a simplification of the equations may also exist in that case.
+These behaviours are exactly the ones found for the decoupled modes \eqref{scalar_infty}.
+We understand now why the branches $n_+$ and $n_-$ were the same : the asymptotic scalar behaviour is set by $\delta X$, and $\delta X$ does not verify a second-order equation but a first-order one.
+A similar behaviour was found for the theory where $\alpha \neq 0$, which means that such a simplification of the equations may also exist in that case.